Chapter 2: Pancha Mahabhuta Viveka – Discrimination of the Elements

 Sad-advaitaṁ śrutaṁ yat-tat-pañca-bhūta vivekataḥ, boddhuṁ śakyaṁ tato bhūta-pañcakaṁ pravi vicyate (1).
-In the Chhandogya Upanishad’s sixth chapter, Uddalaka instructs his disciple and son Svetaketu and pronounces a great statement, Sad eva, saumya, idam agra āsīd (Chhandogya 6.2.1): “Being alone was.”
-To understand the meaning of this statement, “Being alone was” (before the creation of this world), we have to conduct an analysis of the involvement of Being in creation through the study of the five elements which are the stuff of this world, the panchbhutas, the five elements – earth, water, fire, air and ether.
+In the Chhandogya Upanishad’s Sixth Chapter, Uddalaka instructs his disciple and son Svetaketu, and pronounces a great statement.
+Sad eva, saumya, idam agra āsīd (C.U.
+6.2.1): Being alone was.
+To understand the meaning of this statement that Being alone was before the creation of this world, we have to conduct an analysis of the involvement of Being in creation through the study of the five elements, the pancha bhutas—earth, water, fire, air, ether—which are the stuff of this world.
 A study of the inner constitution of these five elements will also enable us to know what kind of involvement there is of this Pure Being in these five elements.
-Therefore, for the sake of understanding the true meaning of this proclamation “Existence alone was”, we try now to go into an investigation of the nature of the five elements.
-This is the subject matter of the second chapter.
+Therefore, for the sake of understanding the true meaning of this proclamation “Existence alone was” we now try to go into an investigation of the nature of the five elements.
+This is the subject matter of the Second Chapter.

 Śabda-sparśau rūpa-rasau gandho bhūta-guṇā ime, eka-dvi-tri-catuḥ pañca guṇāḥ vyomādiṣu kramāt (2).
 The qualities of these elements are, in respective order: sound, which is the quality of space; touch, which is the quality of air; form, which is the quality of fire; taste, which is the quality of water; and smell, which is the quality of earth.
 These are the qualities of the five elements.

-Only one quality can be seen in space: it can reverberate sound, but we cannot touch it, taste it, smell it, etc. Space can only cause an atmosphere for creating a vibration of sound so, as nothing else is possible there, sound alone is the quality of space.
-But of air, there are two qualities: air can make sound, and also it can be felt.
+Only one quality can be seen in space.
+Space can reverberate sound, but we cannot touch it, taste it, smell it, etc. Space can only cause an atmosphere for creating a vibration of sound, and as nothing else is possible there, sound alone is the quality of space.
+But of air, there are two qualities.
+Air can make sound, and also it can be felt.
 It can be touched.
 Sound is the quality of space; sound and touch are the qualities of air.
-But fire has sound, touch and has form, as we can also see it.
-And water: we can hear its sound, we can touch it, we can see it, we can taste it.
-But we cannot taste fire, taste air, taste space, etc. Earth has five qualities: it can create sound, it can be touched, it can be seen, it can be tasted, and it can be smelled.
-Smelling is the quality of only earth, so that earth has five qualities.
+But fire has sound, touch and form, so we can see it.
+As for water, we can hear its sound, we can touch it, we can see it, and we can taste it.
+But we cannot taste fire, taste air, taste space, etc. Earth has five qualities.
+It can create sound, it can be touched, it can be seen, it can be tasted, and it can be smelled.
+Smelling is the quality only of earth, and so earth has five qualities.
 Water has four, fire has three, air has two, and space has only one quality.
-This is the meaning of the second half of the verse: eka-dvi-tri-catuḥ pañca guṇāḥ vyomādiṣu kramāt.
+This is the meaning of eka-dvi-tri-catuḥ pañca guṇāḥ vyomādiṣu kramāt, the second half of the verse.
 Now it is said that certain of these elements make sound, etc. What kind of sound do they make?

-And what is the quality of fire?
-Heat: uṣṇa-sparśaḥ.
+Prati-dhvanir viyacchabdo vāyau bīsīti śabdanam, anuṣṇā-śīta saṁsparśaḥ vahnau bhugu-bhugu-dhvaniḥ (3)Uṣṇa-sparśaḥ prabhā-rūpaṁ jale bulu-bulu dhvaniḥ, śīta-sparśaḥ śukla-rūpaṁ raso mādhūryam īritaḥ (4).
+Bhūmau kaḍakaḍā-śabdaḥ kāṭhinyaṁ sparśa iṣyate, nīlādikaṁ citra-rūpaṁ madhurāmlādiko rasaḥ (5).
+Prati-dhvanir viyacchabdo.
+Space does not make sound by itself.
+It causes refraction and reverberation of sound—an echo.
+Echo is the sound that is produced by space.
+What kind of sound is made by air?
+It goes whoosh.
+The word ‘bees’ is used here: bīsīti śabdanam.
+What is the touch of air?
+It is neither hot nor cold.
+Air has no quality of this kind; it is hot when it is charged with heat, and it is cold when it is charged with cold: anuṣṇā-śīta saṁsparśaḥ.
+Fire can also make sound.
+When it flames forth, it makes a sound like bhugu-bhugu: vahnau bhugu-bhugu-dhvaniḥ.
+What is the quality of fire?
+It is heat: uṣṇa-sparśaḥ.
 The touch of fire is heat, and its form is radiance: prabhā-rūpaṁ.
-And what is the sound that water makes?
-Bulu-bulu: jale bulu-bulu dhaniḥ.
-Its quality is cold when we touch it; and its quality is also white.
-White is the colour of water; and its taste is very sweet.
+What is the sound that water makes?
+Bulu-bulu: jale bulu-bulu dhvaniḥ.
+Its quality is cold when we touch it, and also its quality is white.
+White is the colour of water, and its taste is very sweet.
 That is why we drink water.
 What is the sound that earth makes?
-Kada-kada is the sound it will make if something breaks, something falls.
-Bhūmau kaḍakaḍā-śabdaḥ: this is the earth sound.
-And hardness is its touch, and its colour is green, blue, yellow, etc. Varieties are the colours of objects made of earth: citra-rūpaṁ.
-And its taste – sweetness, bitterness and other things are all qualities of objects, things made of earthly substance.
-It has also got a smell—a good smell, a bad smell, a fragrance or a very bad odour.
-These are the qualities of earth, five in number.
+Kada-kada is the sound that is made if something breaks, if something falls.
+Bhūmau kaḍakaḍā-śabdaḥ: This is the earth sound.
+Hardness is its touch, and its colour is green, blue, yellow, etc. Varieties are the colours of objects made of earth: citra-rūpaṁ.
+Earth’s taste, such as sweetness, bitterness and so on, are all qualities of objects, things made of earthly substance.
+Surabhī tara gaṇdhau dvau: It has also got a smell—a good smell, a bad smell, a fragrance or a bad odour.
+These are the five qualities of earth.